git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/123_ViewFSxConsole.md

 ---
 7. Click the on the **Cancel** button to exit this screen, and return to the FSx console.

-8. In the FSx console you can see a list of your FSx instances, and that we have already provisioned a 1200GiB FSx for Lustre instance, with Persistent-SSD for Storage, and 250MB/s of **Throughput Capacity per unit of storage**.
+8. In the FSx console you can see a list of your FSx instances, where we have already provisioned a 1200GiB FSx for Lustre instance, with Persistent-SSD for Storage, and 250MB/s per-TiB of **Throughput Capacity per unit of storage**.

 ![FSxL_console](/static/images/fsx_console.png)